LuxorCZ/supaplex/README.md

 # supaplex
 A Canvas version of Supaplex with a supplied level editor.
 Levels are stored as JSON strings in the database.
 After the script is initialized, it requests a list of levels.
 Levels then can be requested via a GET request.
+This experiment is not using any external libraries.

 SQL structure